Angry Birds: Summer Madness

-Angry Birds: Summer Madness is an animated children's television series developed by Rob Doherty and Scott Sonneborn for Netflix.
+Angry Birds: Summer Madness is an animated television series developed by Rob Doherty and Scott Sonneborn for Netflix.
 Based on the Angry Birds franchise by Rovio Entertainment, and loosely based on the characters in the style of The Angry Birds Movie films, the series premiered on January 28, 2022.
 Season 2 was released on June 24, 2022.
 Season 3 was released on August 25, 2022, consisting of four specials.

 Premise

-The series features Red, Stella, Bomb, and Chuck as pre-teens at Camp Splinterwood, with their teacher being Mighty Eagle.
+The series features Red, Stella, Chuck, and Bomb as pre-teens at the summer camp Camp Splinterwood, with their teacher being Mighty Eagle.